PMPetra/vSMTP/ROADMAP.md

 - Offline filtering stage (post-queue).
 - Deliver stage related rules and actions.

-## Release 0.9.x
+## Release 0.9.x : current version

+Due to several constraints the vSMTP Policy Server (vPS) module dedicated to the integration of third-party software has been postponed to versions 0.10.x.

+The 0.9.x releases focus on:

+- TLS integration.
+- vSL grammar and syntax.
+- Refactoring of TOML tables/fields.
+- Local Unix services.

+About system integration and security:

+- Daemon startup mode and drop of privileges.
+- Split of system and application logs.
+- Folders restrictions fo user-defined quarantines, logs, etc.

+About filtering features:

+- Headers manipulation.
+- Bcc() action.

+## Release 0.10.x : available in april 2022

-Available on mid February these releases will focus on the vSMTP policy server and on performances.
+These versions will be the first pre-production releases, focusing on vSMTP policy server and performances.

-The vSMTP Policy Server (vPS) is a module dedicated to integrating of third-party software.
+The vSMTP Policy Server (vPS) is a module dedicated to the integration of third-party software.
 Thanks to its logic engine it can manage complex filtering and security rules.
-In version 0.9.x, vPS will accept delegation trough:
+In version 0.10.x, vPS will accept delegation trough:

-- The SMTP protocol.
+- The SMTP protocol
 - A libmilter-like emulator.
 - Local Unix scripts.